privacyguides/privacyguides.org/docs/vpn.md

 Proton VPN [recommends](https://protonvpn.com/blog/wireguard) the use of WireGuard with their service.
 On Proton VPN's Windows, macOS, iOS, Android, ChromeOS, and Android TV apps, WireGuard is the default protocol; however, [support](https://protonvpn.com/support/how-to-change-vpn-protocols) for the protocol is not present in their Linux app.

-#### :material-alert-outline:{ .pg-orange } No IPv6 Support
+#### :material-alert-outline:{ .pg-orange } Limited IPv6 Support

-Proton VPN's servers are only compatible with IPv4.
-The Proton VPN applications will block all outgoing IPv6 traffic, so you don't have to worry about your IPv6 address being leaked, but you will not be able to connect to any IPv6-only sites, and you will not be able to connect to Proton VPN from an IPv6-only network.
+Proton [now supports IPv6](https://protonvpn.com/support/prevent-ipv6-vpn-leaks) in their browser extension but only 80% of their servers are IPv6-compatible.
+On other platforms, the Proton VPN client will block all outgoing IPv6 traffic, so you don't have to worry about your IPv6 address being leaked, but you will not be able to connect to any IPv6-only sites, nor will you be able to connect to Proton VPN from an IPv6-only network.

 #### :material-information-outline:{ .pg-info } Remote Port Forwarding